wtsi-hgi/cookie-monster/README.md

 [![codecov.io](https://codecov.io/github/wtsi-hgi/cookie-monster/coverage.svg?branch=develop)](https://codecov.io/github/wtsi-hgi/cookie-monster?branch=develop)

 # Cookie Monster
-Simply deciding what Cookies to eat...
+COOKIES!
+Om nom nom nom...

 ## Summary
 1. Data retrievers can be setup to pull information into the system.
-2. The information is aggregated in a knowledge base, grouped by its relation to a distinct data object.
+2. The information is aggregated in a knowledge base, grouped by its relation to a distinct entity.
-3. When more information becomes known about a data object, a production rule system is ran using rules that may have arbitrarily complex preconditions and have productions that can trigger arbitrarily complex processing, via a notification based system.
+3. When more information becomes known about an entity, a production rule system is ran using rules that may have arbitrarily complex preconditions that can be used to trigger arbitrarily complex productions.
 4. Information about data objects can be easily enriched if it is determined that not enough information is known about the object to process it.